🧬 SIA-1 Documentation

 - Container activity: Run

-to monitor resource usage
+docker stats to monitor resource usage

 - Specific container logs: